SixArm/mast-cell-help/topics/trigger-cleaning/index.md

-# Allergy cleaning
+# Trigger cleaning

-"Allergy cleaning" refers to a set of cleaning practices and measures aimed at reducing or eliminating allergens from the environment, particularly those that commonly trigger allergic reactions in individuals.
-Allergens can include dust mites, pet dander, pollen, mold spores, and other particles that may contribute to allergy symptoms.
+Trigger cleaning refers to a set of cleaning practices and measures aimed at reducing or eliminating allergens and irritants from the environment.

 **Key points:**

-* **Clean Well:** Establish a regular cleaning routine, including dusting, vacuuming, and cleaning surfaces.
+* **Clean Well:** Regularly dust, vacuum, and wipe surfaces.
+Use hypoallergenic cleaners.

-* **Remove Dust:** Dust surfaces frequently using damp cloths or electrostatic dusters.
+* **Remove Dust:** Use damp cloths or electrostatic dusters.
 Dampening the cloth helps prevent the dispersion of dust into the air.

-* **Vacuum:** Use a vacuum cleaner equipped with a high-efficiency particulate air (HEPA) filter to trap small particles, including allergens.
+* **Vacuum:** Ideally use a vacuum cleaner with a HEPA filter to trap small particles, including allergens.

-* **Wash Linens:** Wash all linens, bedding, pillowcases, and curtains regularly in hot water to kill dust mites.
+* **Wash Linens:** Wash all linens, bedding, pillowcases, and curtains regularly in hot water and hypoallergenic detergent to kill dust mites.

 * **Protect Beds:** Consider using allergen-proof mattress and pillow covers to reduce exposure to dust mites and their allergens.

 * **Use Purifiers:** Install air purifiers with HEPA filters to capture airborne allergens.
-Air purifiers can be particularly beneficial in bedrooms and other commonly occupied spaces.
-Keep windows closed during high pollen seasons to prevent outdoor allergens from entering the indoor environment.
+Keep windows closed when outdoor air is high in triggers.

-* **Pet Allergens:** If you have pets, groom them regularly to reduce shedding.
-Consider using allergen-reducing pet shampoos.
+* **Pet Allergens:** Groom pets often to reduce shedding.
+Use allergen-reducing pet shampoos.
 Designate pet-free zones in the home, especially in bedrooms.

 * **Prevent Mold:** Address moisture issues promptly to prevent mold growth.
 Use dehumidifiers in damp areas and ensure proper ventilation.
 Clean and remove visible mold using appropriate cleaning solutions.